secretuniversity/secret-counter-vuejs-box/tests/README.md

-# Secret Contract Integration Tests
+# Secret Counter Box Integration Tests

 This is an example of how to write integration tests in Typescript using `secret.js`.